yangwenmai/learning-javascript/archive/how-to-write-recursion-like-a-pro.md

 2. In the beginning of the function, there is a condition against which the argument will be checked.
 If the condition is met, the function stops running.
 3. Each time the function calls itself, it will modify the argument.

 Believe it or not, that's all recursion is about!
 We'll consolidate our understanding by writing some recursion functions.
-All of the functions I'm going to present you are inspired by Haskell!
+All the functions I'm going to present you are inspired by Haskell!

 Let's first write our own version of `max` in Python.
 I suggest you use the built-in `max` method in your code, this is just for practice.